ubeysaab/FullStackDevelopment__2024/git&gitHub/Readme.md

 ### First Steps with Git

-we said earlier that VCS track who and when the changes are made for this to work we need to till git who we are to do this we need to use 'git config and setting the values of user email and user name
+we said earlier that VCS tracks who and when the changes are made for this to work we need to till git who we are to do this we need to use 'git config and setting the values of user email and user name

 ```git
 git config -l // to check out our current configurations